stsewd/fzf-checkout.vim/README.md

 ## g:fzf_checkout_execute

-Command to execute the checkout, options are:
+Command used to execute the checkout, options are:

 - system: Uses the `system()` function (default).
 - terminal: Uses the `terminal` command (it works on Neovim only).